austinptran/MEGSO-Tracker/README.md

 For continuous development, we set up Heroku to automatically deploy our apps when their respective github branches are updated.

-  `Review app: test branch`
+  `Review app: revised_app_test branch`

   `Production app: main branch`

-For continuous integration, we set up a Github action to run our specs, security checks, linter, etc. after every push or pull-request.
+For continuous integration, we set up a Github action via workflows to run our specs, security checks, linter, etc. after every push or pull-request.
 This allows us to automatically ensure that our code is working as intended.

 ## Support ##